Primo Water Provides Refill Machine to California’s Camp Fire Evacuees

 Paradise Irrigation District requested the machine due to potential for contaminated water

 PARADISE, CA (JAN.
 30, 2019) — Primo Water has provided the community of Paradise, CA with a refill machine to provide clean, safe drinking water to residents in response to the devastation of the Camp Fire.
-Paradise Irrigation District (PDI), the water utility organization for Paradise, CA, requested the machine because they believe the water in Paradise is going to be too contaminated to drink for at least the next six months.
+Paradise Irrigation District (PID), the water utility organization for Paradise, CA, requested the machine because they believe the water in Paradise is going to be too contaminated to drink for at least the next six months.

-“Paradise Irrigation District is very grateful for the donation of the Primo Water filling station because it allows our customers the ability to fill five-gallon jugs full of clean, safe water,” said Mickey Rich, IT/Community Relations Specialist at PDI.
+“Paradise Irrigation District is very grateful for the donation of the Primo Water filling station because it allows our customers the ability to fill five-gallon jugs full of clean, safe water,” said Mickey Rich, IT/Community Relations Specialist at PID.
 “The larger-size bottles mean less trips to access clean water and more time for our families to focus on restoring their lives after such great loss.”

 The Camp Fire was the deadliest and most destructive wildfire in California history, destroying much of the Paradise community.
 Wildfires can have a serious impact on the quality of the water system.
 Paradise Irrigation District and Primo worked together to find a location with safe source water.
 Water vended from the refill machine will also go through Primo’s standard 5-step purification process that includes reverse osmosis to ensure residents are receiving clean, safe water.